What Is a Roth 401(k)?

-First, estimate the tax bracket you will be in during retirement when you will begin making withdrawals, as this will affect the amount of tax you may have to pay.
-If you look at it only from a tax standpoint, a Roth 401(k) makes more sense.
+First, estimate the tax bracket in which you will be during retirement, as this will affect the amount of tax you may have to pay.
+If you expect to be in a higher tax bracket when you retire, a Roth 401(k) may make more sense.
+However, if you estimate that you will be in a lower tax bracket when you retire, then contributing to a traditional 401(k) makes more sense.

-How Much Should I Be Contributing to Retirement?
+How Much Should I Contribute to Retirement?

 Experts suggest putting aside 15% of your take-home pay for retirement, but you may need to work up to this amount.
 That's OK.
 The important thing is to get started.

-What Happens If I Change Jobs?
+What Happens if I Change Jobs?